-File Form 1045 with the Internal Revenue Service Center for the place where you live as shown in the instructions for your 2000 income
+File Form 1045 with the Internal Revenue Service Center for the place where you live as shown in the instructions for your 2005 income tax return.

-Do not mail Form 1045 with your 2000 income tax return.
+Do not include Form 1045 in the same envelope as your 2005 income tax return.